adhikasp/adhikasp.my.id/content/notebook/sorting-algorithm-time-scaling/index.md

 Sorting is one of those basic algorithms that new programmer and CS students learn.

-Maybe you already see the [big-O comparison in Wikipedia](https://en.wikipedia.org/wiki/Sorting_algorithm#Comparison_of_algorithms), or few sites that visualize how the element in sorting move around like [this](https://sortvisualizer.com/quicksort/)
+Maybe you already see the [big-O comparison in Wikipedia](https://en.wikipedia.org/wiki/Sorting_algorithm#Comparison_of_algorithms), or few sites that visualize how the element in sorting move around like [this](https://sortvisualizer.com/quicksort/).

 In this notebook, we will compare the actual time comparison of different sorting algorithms.

 {{< ipynb "notebook.ipynb" >}}

+And let's do more data point but excluding the slowest algorithm.

+{{< ipynb "notebook-2.ipynb" >}}

+All the computation is done in my local machine, so result might varies.

 ## Conclusion

 Based on the performance comparison graph above, we can draw several key insights:

 1. Algorithm Performance Tiers:
-   - Bubble and Shell sort show significantly worse performance, especially for larger arrays
+   - Bubble and Insert sort show significantly worse performance, especially for larger arrays
-   - Quick, Merge, Heap and Insert sort perform notably better, clustering together at the bottom of the graph
+   - Quick, Merge, Heap and Shell sort perform notably better, clustering together at the bottom of the graph

 2. Scaling Behavior:
    - All algorithms show non-linear growth as array size increases
    - Bubble sort scales the worst, with exponential growth
-   - The more efficient algorithms (Quick, Merge, Heap, Insert) scale much more gracefully
+   - The more efficient algorithms (Quick, Merge, Heap, Shell) scale much more gracefully

 3. Practical Implications:
    - For small arrays (< 20,000 elements), the difference between algorithms is less pronounced